 Each brute force attack utilizes a different method to expose sensitive data.
-Let us review the working principles of the most preferred methods in this context and learn more about a Brute Force Attack.
+Let us review the working principles of the most preferred methods and learn more about Brute Force Attacks.

 Here are the types of brute force attacks:

-- Simple brute force attacks: With this type of attack, a cyber attacker may try to predict your personal information without the help of a software or other tools such as dictionaries.
-The method in question only allows to expose simple level passwords.
+Simple brute force attacks: With this type of attack, a cyber attacker may try to predict your personal information without the help of software or other tools such as dictionaries.
+This method only allows it to expose simple level passwords.

-- Hybrid brute force attacks: A combination of a simple brute force attack and a dictionary attack, hybrid brute force attacks utilize rational guesses and external tools.
-The method in question is preferred in order to expose passwords that combine commonly used words with random characters.
+Hybrid brute force attacks: A combination of a simple brute force attack and a dictionary attack, hybrid brute force attacks utilize rational guesses and external tools.
+This method is preferred to expose passwords that combine commonly used words with random characters.

-- Reverse brute force attacks: In this method where passwords are leaked through recent data breaches, millions of user names are searched until a match is found.
-In the reverse attack, contrary to the common approach, a reverse strategy is utilized starting trials from a known password.
+Reverse brute force attacks: This method uses passwords that were leaked through recent data breaches, searching millions of user names until a match is found.
+In the reverse attack, contrary to the common approach, a reverse strategy is utilized to initiate attempts using a known password.

-Recursive identity attacks: This type of attack, also known as credential stuffing attack, targets the users who use the same login information in various websites.
-The hacker plans the attack through the company or public institution employee that were seized prior to the attack.
+Recursive identity attacks: This type of attack, also known as credential stuffing attack, targets users who use the same login information in various websites.
+The hacker plans the attack through the company or public institution employee’s information seized prior to the attack.

 Reasons for Brute Force Attacks

 According to the data provided by Verizon, the most utilized form of cyberattacks in 2020, following spyware, was brute force attacks.
-Therefore, it is imperative to provide details on the motivations for the attacks mentioned above.
-The reason why is that the situations such as an authorized account breach or secret websites being exposed may compromise the sensitive data owned by institutions.
+Therefore, it is imperative to provide details on the motivations for these attacks.
+The reason for that is that an authorized account breach or secret websites being exposed may compromise the sensitive data owned by institutions.

-- Privileged account breach: Personal data theft and collection of activity data occur in the exploring and infiltration stages of the cyber chain.
+Privileged account breach: Personal data theft and collection of activity data occur in the exploring and infiltration stages of the cyber attack lifecycle.
 The attackers aim to increase their privileges in the network in order to steal sensitive data.
 Using brute force attack methods during these stages facilitates the password breaking process.

 How Can You Protect Your Institution from Brute Force Attacks?

 You have to establish a multi-tiered security plan in order to protect a public institution or a company against brute force attacks.
-The best way to do that starts by creating your own password policy; you can find the other methods below:
+The best way to do that starts by creating your own password policy using the methods below:

-- Password Manager: Thanks to the password manager solutions, which makes it possible for employee passwords to be stored in personalized password protected vaults, you can improve institutional security.
+Password Manager: Thanks to password manager solutions, it is possible for employee passwords to be stored in personalized password protected vaults, allowing you to improve institutional security.
 Furthermore, the application encourages the users to update weak passwords and creates unique passwords for new users.

-- Multi Factor Authentication (MFA): The system, which ensures that all employees go through at least two factor authentication phases while accessing any corporate website or the network, is the ideal solution for preventing unauthorized account access.
+Multi Factor Authentication (MFA): This feature ensures that all employees go through at least two authentication phases while accessing any corporate website or the network, and is the ideal solution for preventing unauthorized account access.

-- Privileged Access Management (PAM): Privileged Access Management is a comprehensive cyber security solution that encompasses the suggestions mentioned above.
-The different modules in PAM include all three methods to protect sensitive data.
+Privileged Access Management (PAM): Privileged Access Management is a comprehensive cyber security solution that encompasses all the features mentioned above.
+Advanced PAM solutions include all three of the features mentioned above to protect sensitive data.

 Single Connect: The Best Method for Preventing Brute Force Attacks

-As Kron, our PAM product Single Connect makes it easier for you to avoid brute force attacks thanks to its modules.
-Let us review the modules and learn more about the above-mentioned solutions:
+Kron’s PAM solution, Single Connect, makes it easier for you to avoid brute force attacks thanks to its advanced modules.
+Let us review the different modules and learn more about this time-tested PAM solution:

-- Two-Factor Authentication (2FA): 2FA module is known for being compatible with the MFA system.
-Thanks to this module provided by Single Connect, the company/institution requests simultaneous time-based and location-based authentication from all its users in the network.
+Multi-Factor Authentication (MFA): The MFA module is known for being compatible with the MFA method.
+Thanks to this Single Connect module, simultaneous time-based and location-based authentication is required from all users in the network.
 This prevents unauthorized access to a great extent.

-- Privileged Session Manager: Indicating a general solution, the module allows you to control all sessions on the network.
-The session manager, which prevents any kind of trouble that can happen in access management, does not leave any space vulnerable to infiltration via brute force attacks.
+Privileged Session Manager: This module allows you to control all sessions on the network, and prevents any irregularities from happening in access management, while not leaving any space vulnerable to infiltration via brute force attacks.

-- Database Access Manager: Thanks to the module, which allows the single point access control regarding the database, you can keep daily transaction logs, apply security policies for manager access and secure data access via masking.
+Database Access Manager: Thanks to this module you have a single point of access control regarding your databases.
+You can keep daily transaction logs, apply security policies for manager access, and secure data access via dynamic data masking.

-- Dynamic Data Masking: Thanks to the module logging and masking all operations of the database managers on the network, it is impossible to redo the same operation.
-Therefore, the manager operations in the system is completely free from any doubt.
+Dynamic Data Masking: Thanks to this module logging and masking all operations of database managers on the network, it is impossible to redo the same operation.
+Therefore, the manager’s operations in the system are above question.

-Thanks to all these modules, you can remove all elements, such as brute force attacks that threaten the data security of companies and institutions, and secure the digital assets of your company by utilizing the solution range of Single Connect, which offers end to end data security.
+Thanks to all these modules, you can eliminate threat elements such as brute force attacks from threatening the data security of your company or institution, and secure your digital assets by implemented the full range of Single Connect’s functionality and features, ensuring end-to-end data security.

-Recognized in the 2021 Gartner Magic Quadrant for PAM report as well, Single Connect proves itself to be one of the most prominent Privileged Access Management software by being acknowledged in the Gartner Magic Quadrant report two years in a row.
+Recognized in the 2021 Gartner Magic Quadrant for PAM report, Single Connect proves itself to be one of the most prominent Privileged Access Management solutions by being acknowledged by Gartner two years in a row.

-If you'd like to learn more about Single Connect and protect your company/institution with an end to end cyber security solution, please do not hesitate to contact us.
+If you'd like to learn more about Single Connect and protect your company/institution with an end-to-end cyber security solution, do not hesitate to contact us.